whisthq/whist/main-webserver/README.md

 ### Heroku Setup

 For continuous integration and delivery, we leverage Heroku pipelines, which provides us with automated PR testing, isolation of environment variables, promotion/rollbacks, and auto-deploys from Github.
 Contributors should NOT push code to Heroku; only codeowners are expected to do this.
-Instead, contributors should PR their changes into the appropriate Github branch (most often `master`).
+Instead, contributors should PR their changes into the appropriate Github branch (most often `prod`).

 While our Heroku pipeline should not be modified without codeowner permission, it is helpful to understand how it works by consulting our wiki [here](https://www.notion.so/tryfractal/Heroku-CI-CD-Pipeline-Webservers-f8ef5b43edc84c969cf005fcac4641ba).